MIMA v Khawar

 MIMA v Khawar is a decision of the High Court of Australia.

 The case is an important decision in Australian refugee law.
-According to LawCite, the case has been cited the fifth most times of any High Court decision.
+According to LawCite, the case has been cited the seventh most times of any High Court decision.

 At issue in the appeal was an application for a protection visa by Ms Khawar, a citizen of Pakistan.
 Ms Khawar had fled Pakistan as a victim of domestic violence.

 Facts

 Khawar and her children had arrived in Australia in June 1997, and lodged applications for protection visas shortly after.
 Her application was refused by a ministerial delegate.
 This refusal was then affirmed by the Refugee Review Tribunal.

 In her failed applications for appeal Khawar had submitted evidence of the Pakistan police refusing to assist her in the face of serious domestic violence.
 She also made a submission that in effect claimed that discrimination against women in Pakistan is partly tolerated and sanctioned by the state.
 The Tribunal refused to make any findings regarding either of these submissions.
 It considered both claims irrelevant to her application.
 It assumed that the harm that Khawar feared was only motivated by personal circumstances relating to her marriage; and only examined the motivations of the perpetrator as being relevant.

 Khawar made a successful appeal to the Federal Court before Branson J. The court found the Tribunal erred for incorrectly applying the refugee convention, and for failing to make findings in response to Khawar's submissions.
 The Minister's appeal to the full federal court was dismissed.
 Special leave was then granted by the High Court.